bplmaps/lmec-main-site/content/articles/test-article-for-megan.md

 The base of the map includes brief descriptions of **15 diseases**, including malaria, yellow fever, dengue, typhus, plague, cholera, sleeping sickness, tularemia, Rocky Mountain fever, Japanese river fever, relapsing fever, helminthic disease, yaws, leprosy, and leishmaniasis, each accompanied by a pictorial form of their respective vector.

-Like many pictorial maps, the choice of iconography plays directly into its main motive and

-This aesthetic choice––to sprawl countless “[insects, pests, and deformed humans”](https://hist1952.omeka.fas.harvard.edu/exhibits/show/galleriesmain/item/184) across the global landscape––forms a visual message of **alarm and urgency.** In this instance, the use of such gruesome iconography assists the overall motive of this map to
+The aesthetic choice of such gruesome iconography––to sprawl countless “[insects, pests, and deformed humans”](https://hist1952.omeka.fas.harvard.edu/exhibits/show/galleriesmain/item/184) across the global landscape––forms a visual message of **alarm and urgency.**

 #### Folklore (Gropper's version)